-Since many people have asked me about what corner hot tubs I can recommend, I decided to do some research to determine the best models that are currently in stock.
+Since many people have asked me about what models I can recommend, I decided to do some research to determine the best corner hot tubs that are currently in stock.
 And I’m ready to present them to you!

 (These models are available on marketplaces at the time of writing, perhaps not all of them will be in stock later).

 Comparison table: Top-3 Corner Hot Tubs

 To choose the top three models, we researched more than different hot tub brands.
 Through personal interviews, review research, and wet tests, we figured out exactly what criteria are important and how to choose a corner spa (we’ll talk about that next).

 For now, in the table, we have provided a brief overview of these models.
 If you want to know more about each of them along with the pros and cons, you can go to a detailed review.

 |Type: Plug & Play